kevinweber/lazy-load-for-videos/readme.txt

 * Choose custom colour for your Vimeo player
 * Hide controls from Youtube player
 * Add schema.org markup to your Youtube and Vimeo videos
+* Hide Youtube logo from control bar (modest branding)
 * Hide information like the video title and uploader when the video starts playing
 * Support for videos in text widget (Youtube only)
 * Choose thumbnail size (standard or cover)
 * Choose from several "Play" buttons
-* Choose between two colours for Youtube player (dark or light)
 * Choose between two colours for Youtube player’s video progress bar to highlight the amount of the video that the viewer has already seen (red or white)
 * Don't display related videos at the end of your videos
 * Works with WordPress Multisite